 Dragons are ravaging the peaceful ogres, demons are now ruling over the dead and the damned – and of course, Entman’s having yet another mid-century crisis.

 The Dark Wizard Zargak has been at it again.
 He’s up to no good, capturing the good citizens of Tramah!
 He’s been using them for Nefarious Reasons™ and now is looking to capture you!
 All of this because he wishes to monopolise a dirty, disgusting new skincare range.
 Meanwhile, the friendly Ogres of the North are being ravaged by a vain Dragon Queen, Nufallah, who wants to add to her property portfolio.
-Also, the Crypt of Champions has been taken over, with the dead rising up for the vile but extremely bored Demon Lord, Shaazaah.
-It’s up to you to decide what evil is the most pertinent in the land and to deal with them appropriately.
+Finally, the Crypt of Champions has been taken over, with the dead rising up for the vile but extremely bored Demon Lord, Shaazaah.
+It’s up to you to decide whether you are the one to chase down these mythical, but highly deadly Banes of Tramah.

-Whether you chase after Zargak, fight away the ravaging Queen Dragon, or banish the evil Demon Lord, there’s much troubling this small kingdom.
-Choose your own adventure, choose your own fight – And encounter some strange friends and enemies along the way.
+Chase after Zargak, defeat him and the way will unlock to more routes in the world.
+Choose your own adventure, choose your own fight – And encounter some strange friends (and enemies) along the way.

 The artstyle is simple to understand; with a 4k image for the background (not that I’m an artist), the objects that can be interacted with are all pixel-based designs – But not quite your standard pixel art.